Our Commitment to Giving Back to the Community Takes Many Forms.

 As adjunct faculty at the University of California at Santa Barbara (UCSB) and the Santa Barbara City College (SBCC), Mitchell volunteers his teaching time to help both undergraduate and adjust students.
 He also works to accelerate planned giving efforts for both institutions, and he serves on the SBCC’s President’s Council, which provides the annual resources to support academic and vocational programs, student services, scholarships and a wide variety of other college priorities.
 Mitchell previously donated his teaching time at Pasadena City College and Glendale Community College.

-Mitchell counsels students at the UCSB Walter H. Capps Center for the Study of Ethics, Religion and Public Life.
+Mitchell teaches “Ethical Investing to Impact Social Change” as an undergraduate UCSB course that satisfies the ethics requirements for CPA students, and supports students at the Walter H. Capps Center for the Study of Ethics, Religion and Public Life.
 He has spoken with students on the topic “Ethical Challenges We Face in Financial Services: How We Strive to Do the Right Thing for Our Clients.”
-He also provides financial support for two intern scholarships each year, and donates to the financial aid program at UCSB.
+Mitchell also provides financial support for two intern scholarships each year, and donates to the financial aid program at UCSB.

 As volunteer Investment Advisor to the Board of Directors at several non-profits, Mitchell is helping organizations establish Planned Giving Programs that help those with physical, mental and emotional disabilities including U.S. veterans as well as post-traumatic stress syndrome (PTSS).